“I’m looking for recommendations for some anime to watch “

 Boredom is a thing of the past.
 Why?

-Shounen anime has never been better, with a great blend of action, character development, and the prettiest female superheroes to boot.
+Shounen anime has never been better, with a great mix of action, character growth, and the prettiest female superheroes.

-What follows is a journey into a fascinating world where everyone has a “Quirk” or a super-strength, and where the repercussions of such a society are explored by its protagonists, heroes, and villains alike.
+What happens next is a trip into a fascinating world where everyone has a “Quirk” or superpower, and where the protagonists, heroes, and villains all try to figure out what that means.

 7. Food Wars!